-Bond proceeds are limited to financing the costs of planning, design, land acquisition, buildings, permanent structures, attached fixtures or equipment and "rolling stock" equipment.
-Acceptable uses of bond proceeds can be viewed as items that can be capitalized.
+Bond proceeds are limited to financing the costs of planning, design, land acquisition, buildings, permanent structures, attached fixtures or equipment and "rolling stock" equipment or to fund Act 44 Obligations.
+Generally acceptable uses of bond proceeds can be viewed as items that can be capitalized where possible.
 Non-capital furnishings and supplies are not to be financed from bond proceeds.
 Refunding bond issues that are intended to restructure currently outstanding debt in order to reduce debt service costs are an acceptable use of bond proceeds.